vipulnaik/diet-exercise-health/events/2024/2024-11-29-reduced-hearing-in-left-ear.md

 UPDATE 2024-12-10: The hearing balance seems to still be around a ratio of 1.25.
 I've set a reminder to do another check on 2024-12-13.

+UPDATE 2024-12-10: The hearing balance seems to still be around a ratio of 1.25.
+I've set a reminder to do another check on 2024-12-13.

+UPDATE 2024-12-13: The hearing balance seems to still be around a ratio of 1.25.
+I've set a reminder to do another check on 2024-12-16.